 Argument Meaning sFilePath Plugin file path or name.
-Use argument embOSPlugin to configure embOS awareness, FreeRTOSPlugin <port> to configure FreeRTOS awareness, ChibiOSPlugin to configure ChibiOS awareness, Nuttx-Plugin to configure NuttX awareness and ZephyrPlugin to configure Zephyr awareness.
-Valid plugin file extensions are .js on all platforms, .dll on Windows, .so on Linux and .dylib on macOS.
+The valid plugin file extension is .js on all platforms.
 The file path may be specified case-insensitively on all platforms.
 The file extension may be omitted.
-For further details, see File Path Arguments on page 218.</port>
+For further details, see File Path Arguments on page 221.